 While we’re diving into a comprehensive list of the digital marketing KPIs you can track for your campaigns, the best metrics for you depend on your business and your goals.
 That being said, KPIs should be SMART: specific, measurable, achievable, relevant, and timely.

-Here are some useful marketing indicators you can track:
+Here are some helpful marketing indicators you can track:

 Overall Web Traffic

 Measuring your web traffic shows you the total number of visitors who engaged with your content or visited your website.
-You can also see where the traffic comes from by looking at the source or medium.
-This metric is important if you want to have a bird’s eye view of your total traffic.
+Looking at the source or medium, you can also see where the traffic comes from.
+This metric is crucial if you want to have a bird’s eye view of your total traffic.
 You can look for patterns that you can use to give you a competitive edge.

 This KPI lets you know which channel your visitors came from before they visited your site.
 Think of it like this: you have many doorways leading people to your site.

-Your visitors could also have done a search on Google, and from the search results, landed on your site (an organic door).
+Your visitors could also have searched on Google and, from the search results, landed on your site (an organic door).
 Or they followed a link on another site or domain (a referral door).

-Understanding your traffic through marketing channels helps you see which channels drive the most traffic.
-This helps you know where to focus your marketing efforts.
+Understanding your traffic through marketing channels helps you see which channels drive the most traffic, allowing you to know where to focus your marketing efforts.

 Your bounce rate indicates how many visitors left your website without any engagement.
 A high bounce rate points to irrelevant content, a page that loads too slowly, and other problems.
-However, it can also tell you that a visitor quickly got the information they needed, and left the page.
-If the bounce rate is high, then you know that you need to do some A/B testing for improvement purposes.
+However, it can also tell you that a visitor quickly got the information they needed and left the page.
+If the bounce rate is high, you know that you need to do some A/B testing for improvement.

 Brand sentiment tells you what people are saying about your company.
 While this isn’t a formal digital marketing metric, you can set up a Google Alert to notify you when there’s mention of your brand somewhere online.
-This helps you respond in time and deal with any negative publicity in a timely manner.
+This helps you respond in time and deal with any negative publicity promptly.
 Positive brand mentions also speak to marketing success.

 This KPI is useful if you have multiple touchpoints or a multi-page conversion process.
 When you look at your site or page’s exit rate, you gather information about when and where people are leaving the conversion funnel.

-On-page and engagement metrics should be considered together with the exit rate.
-This helps you make an informed decision about your calls-to-action and how you can optimise your site or landing pages.
+Consider on-page and engagement metrics together with the exit rate.
+This helps you make an informed decision about your calls to action and how you can optimise your site or landing pages.

 How you measure the engagement rate depends on the platform.
 On social media platforms, engagement is measured by tallying up the shares, likes, and comments.

-On your website, look at page depth, bounce rate, and session duration to evaluate how engaging your content is.
+On your website, look at page depth, bounce rate, and session duration to evaluate your content's engagement.
 Conversion metrics will help you determine if your content or campaigns are working as well as you would like them to.

 Email Open Rate

-The email open rate measures how many people open your email campaign in comparison to how many people receive the email.
-If your email open rate is high, it means you have an attention-grabbing subject line, the send time is appropriate, and you have a well-segmented email list.
+The open email rate measures how many people open your email campaign and receive the email.
+If your email open rate is high, you have an attention-grabbing subject line, the send time is appropriate, and you have a well-segmented email list.

-A low email open rate means you need to look at the three factors above and make some adjustments.
+A low email open rate means you must consider the three factors above and make some adjustments.

-Your click-through rate, or CTR, shows you how many times visitors have clicked on your ad.
+Your click-through rate, or CTR, shows how many visitors have clicked on your ad.
 The CTR metric indicates how well your keywords, free product listing, and digital ads perform.